Romancing SaGa 2: Development

+Series creator Akitoshi Kawazu (pictured 2007) returned to Romancing SaGa 2 as director, writer, and designer.

-Following the completion and release of Romancing SaGa in early 1992, almost all staff from the title were recruited to work on the latest Final Fantasy title, meaning production on any SaGa sequels were halted.
-Ultimately series creator Akitoshi Kawazu was pleased, as he would otherwise have had no time to innovate on the Romancing SaGa design and might well have left Romancing SaGa 2 mechanically similar to its predecessor.
-Production began in April when new employees had joined the company and Kawazu could create a production team.
+Following the completion and release of Romancing SaGa in early 1992, almost the whole development team was recruited to work on the latest Final Fantasy title, which halted production on SaGa sequels.
+Ultimately series creator Akitoshi Kawazu was pleased, as he would otherwise would not have had time to rework game mechanics, which would have left Romancing SaGa 2 overly similar to its predecessor.
+Production began in April for the Super Famicom (Super Nintendo Entertainment System) when new employees had joined the company and Kawazu could create a production team.
 Kawazu acted as director, lead designer, and scenario writer.
-The only returning staff besides Kawazu were programmers Yuki Anasawa and Hiroshi Takai, illustrator Tomomi Kobayashi, and the sound team of composer Kenji Ito and sound designer Minoru Akao.
+Other returning staff included programmers Yuki Anasawa and Hiroshi Takai, illustrator Tomomi Kobayashi, and the sound team of composer Kenji Ito and sound designer Minoru Akao.
 The mostly-new staff meant that Kawazu's sometimes-drastic changes to the game mechanics were easily accepted.
-Production lasted one year, and had a staff of around twenty people.
+Production lasted one year and had a staff of around twenty people.
 The staff included planner Akihiko Matsui, who joined the project following work on Final Fantasy V and would go on to co-direct Chrono Trigger; and future composer Yasunori Mitsuda as a sound designer.
-Another new team member was Kyoji Koizumi, who helped design the battle system.
-Kazuyuki Ikumori acted as graphic designer, with his work focusing on background environments, and the opening and ending sequences.
-This was his only work on SaGa as he was transferred into the Final Fantasy series later on.
 It was produced by Tetsuo Mizuno, then-president of Square who would go on to found AlphaDream.

+As with other SaGa titles, the gameplay mechanics were laid out before the storyline and worldview, with the leading mechanic this time being the inheritance of skills through a lineage.
+Kawazu compared the in-game role of Emperor to a corporate CEO; his original pitch for the game compared its management elements to SimCity (1989).
+The inheritance mechanic was part of a scrapped concept for the original SaGa.
+The central concept was that while the game's ending was set, what happened during the intervening millennium of history was up to the player.
+As with other entries, the gameplay was designed to be open-ended and influenced a great deal by player choices.
+The battle system was principally designed by Kyoji Koizumi, who chose to work on it when Kawazu offered him the choice between gameplay and story.
+Koizumi had aspects of each enemy's design reflect how they appeared in battle; for example, enemies with a lot of health also have large sprites.
+Kawazu attributed the ability growth and unlock system to Koizumi.
+Kawazu saw it as an improvement over the original Romancing SaGa.